 Some local authorities have requested confirmation that clubs can return to indoor pools, so we have produced the 'local authority confirmation letter' for use by Branch Officers to support them back into the pool.
 This can be further supported with the above 'Swimming pool guidance' document and an updated risk assessment.
 Many of our clubs have adopted a phased return to their regular pool nights, whilst working with the facility managers to ensure all parties are comfortable with the procedures put in place.

-You can download the form or requested it be sent from BSAC HQ, please contact Geoff on email@example.com
+You can download the form or requested it be sent from BSAC HQ, please contact the Diver Resources Team on email@example.com